dbeley/qmk-config/README.md

 Reset button when asked.
 Disconnect first half, connect the second one and repeat the process.

+Sofle keyboard uses QMK Firmware and support for the board is part of the main QMK repository.
+There’s also a basic support in QMK Configurator but there’s no default layout yet and encoders are not supported.

+Suggested approach is to build the firmware yourself.
+You should be familiar with QMK and be able to make it work on your local environment.
+If not, please follow the instructions in the documentation.

+- Make sure your QMK environment is setup.
+- Make sure halves are not connected together with TRRS cable.
+- Connect one half to USB, flash the firmware (always follow the actuall instructions in the QMK documentation!
+The command might look something like this: qmk flash -kb sofle/rev1 -km default).
+Use the reset button to reset the keyboard when you are asked to in console.
+- Connect the second half and flash it in the same way as the previous one.
+- Disconnect the USB cable.
+Connect both halves together with TRRS cable.
+- Connect USB cable to the left side (This can be changed, look for setting handednesss in QMK documentation).
+- Enjoy SofleKeyboard!

 ```
 qmk flash -kb sofle -km dbeley
 ```